 The optimal internal linking structure for a website is about 3 clicks, and you should also ensure that your pages cross-link to each other so that none of your important content is stuck in a silo, which are pages that can only be accessed from preceding pages.

 You should also monitor your website’s loading time, as slow loading times can be penalised by search engines in their search algorithms.
-There are a wide range of tools, protocols and services available that can help you analyse what is slowing down your website – for instance, internal objects or scripts, and how you can speed it up.
+There is a wide range of tools, protocols and services available that can help you analyse what is slowing down your website – for instance, internal objects or scripts, and how you can speed it up.

 When having a new website designed it’s important that you demand minimum accessibility compliance and aim for valid HTML and CSS.
 The W3C (international standards organisation) sets these standards, and this can mean search engines are more able to read your website.
-The W3C has an online validator which you can easily use.
+The W3C has an online validator that you can easily use.

-Finally, remember to keep your website as accessible to all users, no matter where they’re accessing if from, or on what platform or device.
+Finally, remember to keep your website accessible to all users, no matter where they’re accessing if from, or on what platform or device.
 A mobile website design is crucial to ensuring that you rank high on mobile searches, which is increasingly taking over from traditional PCs, and really is the future of internet search and your business’s success.

 For your website to be successful in attracting visitors, it’s not just your own content that’s important, but also the presence of links to your website in other locations on the internet.
 These are known as backlinks, incoming links or inbound links.